 1. TITLE SLIDE

-Should include: Presentation Title, Speaker Name, Speaker Affiliation, Speaker Address, Phone, and Email
+This slide should include: Presentation Title, Speaker Name, Speaker Affiliation, Speaker Address, Phone, and Email.

 2. CONFLICT OF INTEREST DISCLOSURE

-This should be the second slide following the Title Slide.
+This should be the second slide after the Title Slide.

 3. LIST OF ABBREVIATIONS/DEFINITIONS